mmwaikar/whyfsharp/README.md

 # So why F#?

-- F# is a modern functional first, mixed FP-OO language from the ML family.
+- F# is a modern functional first, mixed FP-OO language from the ML family
 - Cross platform
 - Ability to compile to multiple targets (DotNet, JS, Rust, Python, Dart)
 - Strong type inference